Steps to exporting

 Export Laboratory Programme

-Exporters should also be familiar with the Export Laboratory Programme.
+Exporters should also be familiar with the Recognised Laboratory Programme.
 All laboratories that test live animals, semen and embryos for export must operate under this programme.

 Advice on supplying pre-export, pro-forma documents or certificates